 Finding the Right Health Coach for You

 Look for health coaches certified by groups like the National Academy of Sports Medicine.
-Make sure they have experience with your goals, like fitness or metabolic health.
+Make sure they have experience with your goals, such as fitness or metabolic health.
 A good coach will adjust your plan as you progress, keeping your goals reachable.

 FAQ